Murder of the Universe

 Murder of the Universe is the tenth studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard.
 It was released on 23 June 2017 by Flightless in Australia, ATO Records in the United States, and Heavenly Recordings in the United Kingdom.
 It is the second of five albums released by the band in 2017.

 The album was nominated for Best Hard Rock or Heavy Metal Album at the ARIA Music Awards of 2017, despite controversy over the band's win the previous year with Nonagon Infinity.
-The band lost the award to Northlane for Mesmer.